What is a Builder?

 - The example Flashbots builder implementation is a good external builder reference, and is currently used in production by several builders.

-Submissions to all relays are currently rate-limited to 60 blocks / minute.
+Submissions to all relays are currently rate-limited to 600 submissions / 5m / IP, which translates to in average 2 submissions / sec /IP.

 All Flashbots builders pay block proposers from the